lifting-bits/mcsema/docs/McsemaWalkthrough.md

 ### Fixing Errors

 This section documents how to fix a common CFG recovery problem: undefined external functions.
-By the time you are reading this guide, the functions described here may have already been added to the [list of common external Linux functions that comes with mcsema](https://github.com/trailofbits/mcsema/blob/master/tools/mcsema_disass/defs/linux.txt).
+By the time you are reading this guide, the functions described here may have already been added to the [list of common external Linux functions that comes with mcsema](https://github.com/trailofbits/mcsema/blob/master/tools/mcsema_disass/defs/linux.txt) and you can skip this section.

-The previous command should have failed:
+The previous command may have failed (as in this snippet).
+If it did, read on.
+If not, skip this section and move on to Translation To Bitcode.

     $ mcsema-disass --disassembler ~/ida-6.9/idal64 --os linux --arch amd64 --output xz.cfg --binary xz --entrypoint main --log_file xz.log
     Generated an invalid (zero-sized) CFG.
 Please use the --log_file option to see an error log.